Break

 Vakkajuhlat or Vakkas

-Vakkajuhlat is celebrated in May, during spring sowing.
+Vakkajuhlat is celebrated in May, during the spring sowing season.
 Its celebrations honor Ukko, who controls the weather and yields good crops.
 To celebrate Vakkajuhlat, one often consumes or offers a vessel of alcoholic beverages or food.
-Held near holy springs, revelers dance, and consumer libations to ensure a good harvest and weather for the year.
+Held near holy springs, revelers dance and consume libations to ensure a good harvest and weather for the year.

 With the adoption of Christianity, the festival eventually lost prominence in modern Finland, although it was reportedly celebrated until 1910.